-However there are other ways to include rigor in a schedule.
+However, there are other ways to include rigor in a schedule.
 Dual-enrollment classes are college-level courses that often translate into college credit hours upon completion.
 Not only do they show rigor, but they also help with your overall credit hour requirement in the long run–win-win!

-Another source of rigor are IB classes.
+Another source of rigor is IB classes.
 International Baccalaureate classes are becoming increasingly popular in America.
 Some confuse AP and IB courses, but IB programs can be started as early as elementary school.
 There are varying levels of IB classes available in high school, all of which end with a test and a certificate.
 IB takes a different approach to standardized learning and allows students to think critically.

 Is it more rigorous to take many classes or harder ones?

-Like extracurricular activities, colleges prefer to see dedication to the few, rather than only dabbling in the many.
+Like extracurricular activities, colleges prefer to see a dedication to the few, rather than only dabbling in the many.
 Essentially, they’d rather see you take a few more challenging classes than a variety of more standard ones.
 If you can, focus on the area you’re interested in studying in college.

 How do I choose the best rigorous classes?